[?] Subscribe To This Site

 I speak from experience.
 As you're reading this, I'm undergoing treatment for prostate cancer.
 This is the second time I've had cancer.

-The first time, when I was 25 years old, was probably the scariest period in my life.
-But fear hasn't overwhelmed me this time, and I'd like to tell you why.
+But this time, when I'm older, fear hasn't overwhelmed me, and I'd like to tell you why.

 Back in 1976--before many of you were born--I was diagnosed with testicular cancer.
 That's as frightening a diagnosis for a man as breast cancer is for a woman.
 Following the surgery, the doctors ordered 55 cobalt radiation treatments.